Support our work by becoming our Patron! Learn More

 6. Drunken guest:

 It is prudent to never argue with a drunken guest.
-He/She must be politely led away from the public areas either into an office or in his room and if he is behaving unruly the security staff may be called.
+They must be politely led away from the public areas either into an office or in his room and if he is behaving unruly the security staff may be called.

 7. Theft in the hotel premises: